uofa-cmput404/uofa-cmput404.github.io/content/labsignments/js.md

 You will use DHTML, promises, and async/await to connect your code and make sure each piece of code runs at the same time, and that the Clock, Timer, Stopwatch, and Countdown functions all work at the same time, independently.

 <p class="longWarning">
 Due to the Thanksgiving holiday, there will be no walkthroughs for this lab.
-You will submit a single HTML file on eClass.
+You will submit a single HTML file on Canvas.
 Please ensure your code is well-commented so the TAs know that you understand your code.
-See the Language Assignment for detailed examples of good vs bad comments.
+See the Language Assignment and the <a href="#comments">comments section</a> below for detailed examples of good vs bad comments.
 </p>

 ## Learning Goals